metamaden/gdc_download_tools/README.md

 ```
 library(XML) # load the XML R module

-# get a list of the names of diretories with patient XML files
+# get a list of the names of directories with patient XML files
 fn <- list.files()
 fn.oi <- fn[nchar(fn)==36]; length(fn.oi) # 633 xml files for COAD-READ